byu-oit/rockefeller/docs/getting-started/cli-reference.rst

 CLI Reference
 =============

-The Handel-CodePipeline command-line interface should be run in a directory with a `handel-codepipeline.yml` file.
+The Rockefeller command-line interface should be run in a directory with a `rockefeller.yml` file.

 It defines four commands: `check`, `deploy`, `delete` and `list-required-secrets`

 .. _cli-check:

-`handel-codepipeline check`
+`rockefeller check`
 ---------------------------

-Validates that a given Handel-CodePipeline configuration is valid.
+Validates that a given Rockefeller configuration is valid.

 Parameters
 ~~~~~~~~~~

-`handel-codepipeline check` does not accept parameters.
+`rockefeller check` does not accept parameters.

 .. _cli-deploy:

-`handel-codepipieline deploy`
+`rockefeller deploy`
 -----------------------------

 Validates and deploys the resources in a given environment.